BotStudios/modmail.js/README.md

  - The bot will react ❌ to your message if it fails to send that message to the user ( probably because that user didn't enable `allow private messsage from server members` )
  - Run `<PREFIX>check` ( i.e. `!check` ) and *A List Of Permissions That Are Required Will Be Listed*. **`The bot should return an embed`**

 Make sure everything return as `true`.
 If you invited the bot with those permissions but the bot didn't have it, you'll have to give the bot a role with those permissions.
-Also remember to check the console, remember to `.catch()` those errors.
+Also remember to check the console, use `.catch()` to catch those errors.
  - [Being Rate Limited](https://discord.com/developers/docs/topics/rate-limits)
  - Try restarting the bot
  - Feel free to [create an issue](https://github.com/botstudios/modmail.js/issues/new) if none of them works.